lucaswerkmeister/itsbinotstraight/README.md

 See `.env.template` for the format.)

-Copy the resulting image (`itsbinotstraight/`) on some server into `/var/lib/portables/`, attach it e. g. with `portablectl attach -p trusted itsbinotstraight` and enable it with `systemctl enable --now itsbinotstraight.timer`.
+Copy the resulting image (`itsbinotstraight/`) on some server into `/var/lib/portables/`, attach it e. g. with `portablectl attach itsbinotstraight` and enable it with `systemctl enable --now itsbinotstraight.timer`.
 (You can also send a single post with `systemctl start itsbinotstraight.service` first, to see if it works.)